 In that way it was about climate change, but just as importantly, they could get people involved based on the social, health, and economic dimensions.
 This concept is important—they picked a widely-shared value in society and used that to think about how their campaign could attract new people.

 They then began researching by reading everything they could find about public transportation.
 They found almost no Jordanian journalists that talked about this as an issue.
 Even worse, nobody was really talking about it as a climate change issue.

-They began talking to friends and anyone they met about this issue—slowly the group We Get Together was created and grew to a handful of people.
+They began talking to friends and anyone they met about it.
+Slowly the group We Get Together was created and grew to a handful of people.
 They were no longer just one or two people, but about a dozen people would meet over tea and coffee in their weekly meetings.
 (See “How to build a base: using one-on-ones“.)